makern/knife-vagrant2/README.md

 Installation
 ------------
-If you are using bundler, simply add Chef and Knife Vagrant2 to your `Gemfile`:
+If you are using bundler, simply add Chef and knife-vagrant2 to your `Gemfile`:

 ```ruby
 gem 'chef'